evancz/guide.elm-lang.org/thinking_functionally/reading_types.md

 One of Elm's major benefits is that **users do not see runtime errors in practice**.
 This is possible because the Elm compiler can analyze your source code very quickly to see how values flow through your program.
 If a value can ever be used in an invalid way, the compiler tells you about it with a friendly error message.
 This is called *type inference*.
 The compilers figures out what *type* of values flow in and out of all your functions.

-Let's see a small example of this.
+## Example of Type Inference

 The following code defines a `toFullName` function which extracts a persons full name as a string:

 ```elm
 toFullName person =